imliuyzh/lfs101x-notes/chapter15.md

   vim wget xterm zip
 ```

-Note that the backslash character has another meaning of interpreting next character literally:
+Also, note that the backslash character has another meaning of interpreting next character literally:

 ```bash
 #!/usr/bin/env bash